sonuabraham/aws-glue-immersion-labs/docs/README-LOCAL-SETUP.md

 - The MWAA environment takes 20-30 minutes to create
 - RDS instance creation takes 10-15 minutes
-- Some mock Glue jobs from the original template were removed as they referenced unavailable S3 scripts
+- Some mock Glue jobs and crawlers from the original template were removed as they referenced unavailable S3 resources
-- You can add them back manually if you have the scripts
+- Lab 8 and ML crawlers are not created by CloudFormation (they need data to exist first)
+  - Run `scripts/create-optional-crawlers.sh` after the setup script completes if you need them

 ## Support